realworldocaml/book/en/sexprs.md

 mark a given component of a type as being unconvertible.
 Anything marked with `sexp_opaque` will be presented as the atom `<opaque>` by the to-sexp converter, and will trigger an exception from the from-sexp converter.

 Note that the type of a component marked as opaque doesn't need to have a sexp-converter defined.
-Here, if we define a type without a sexp-converter, and then try to use it another type with a sexp-converter, we'll error out:
+Here, if we define a type without a sexp-converter, and then try to use another type with a sexp-converter, we'll error out:

 ```ocaml
 # type no_converter = int * int;;